dontna/steam-detective/README.md

 7. Every group they are a member of, the groups total member count, link to the group, the name of the group and if it is public.
 8. Shows if the user has a VAC or game ban on their account, and if they do how long it has been.
 With your choice of minutes, hours, days or years.

 Now it must be said that this isn't a magical tool.
-If the user has chosen not to show any of this information, the JSON file will be pretty empty.
+If the user has chosen not to show any of this information, the JSON file will be mostly empty.

 # How to use it
 Using the script is incredibly easy, but before you use it you need to do:

 `pip install requests_html`

 which is the scraping module I am using for the script.
-Once that is done, all you have to do is:
+Once that is done you can do:

+`python steam-detective.py [profiles_custom_steam_id]`

+For example `python steam-detective.py eroticgaben` would show information about Gabe Newell's Steam Account.

+to run the script using a Custom Steam ID (aka one a user has set themselves.) or you can use the '--nocustom' flag to use a normal Steam ID.

 `python steam-detective.py [profiles_steam_id]`

+For example `python steam-detective.py 76561198085278322` would also show information about Gabe Newell's Steam Account.

 alternatively you can run the script like:

 `python steam-detective.py`

-without passing in a id and the script will ask for one once it starts up.
+without passing in a ID, the script will take you through some menus to get input the right ID for your situation.

 # Forking
 If you want to fork my project, please go ahead.
 If you feel like you can add stuff, or even build on top of this to make something cool; please feel free to.
 You do not have to credit me, but can if you want to.